 Ciara Cronin is a yoga teacher at the highest 500ERYT level.
-She is currently completing an MA in Mindfulness-based Psychotherapy from the Karuna Institute (University of Middlesex) and is in private practice as a psychotherapist.
+She holds an MA in Mindfulness-based Psychotherapy from the Karuna Institute (University of Middlesex) and is in private practice as a psychotherapist.
 Ciara brings her broad experience of meditation and holistic health to her teaching style; her classes are a dynamic, flowing moving meditation; focusing on attention to form, integration of breath and cultivation of awareness.
 Creating a supportive environment and taking to heart each student's experience, Ciara addresses individual needs and encourages a deep and focused practice in class.
 Attention is directed to building core strength and proper alignment while cultivating and sustaining an inner calm.
 Ciara is teacher training Director of The YogaRoom's yoga teacher training 200-Hour and 500-Hour programmes and is founder of The YogaRoom.

 Annette, originally from Colombia, has been living in Dublin with her family for the last 20 years.
 She started her yoga practice in the last 80's while living in France.
 The emphasis on alignment and proper sequencing that characteriese the Iyengar method were key to her decision to train in the method to become a teacher.
 She started teacher training in 1992 and has been teaching since 2000.
 Over the years she has studied with senior Iyengar teachers such as Geeta Iyengar, Firooza Ali, Jawahar Banguera, Birjoo Mehta, Zubin, Margaret Austin and Christian Pisano.
 She recently attended a training course thought by Geeta and Prashant Iyengar at the Ramamani Iyengar Memorial Yoga Institue in Pune, India.
 She is a founding member of the Dublin Iyengar Yoga Institute and is fully committed to the promotion of the Iyengar method.
 Annette holds an intermediate Level 3 certificate.
 In her classes she focuses on alignment and the right sequencing of asanas to achieve balance and improve general well being.